madhermit/best-available-seats/README.md

 ## Run script
 Run the script with:

-    $ ./bas.rb theatre.json
+    $ ./bas.rb -f theatre.json

 ## Generate a theatre json file
 You can use this script to generate a json file of a sample theatre.
+Currently this option doesnt allow you to specify unavailable seats.

     $ ./bas.rb generate > theatre.json